CLS Group: Legal structure

 Partly as a consequence of the need for consensus among participating central banks, the CLS Group structure involves entities in several countries.
 Since 2001, the group's parent company has been CLS Group Holdings AG in Lucerne, a Swiss private holding company.
 It owns 100 percent of CLS UK Intermediate Holdings Ltd in London (the original CLS company established in 1997 as CLS Services Ltd and renamed in 1999), which in turn owns two main subsidiaries: CLS Bank International, a U.S. Edge Act corporation, and CLS Services Ltd, a British company that provides operational support to CLS Bank and associated institutions.
 The only other jurisdictions where CLS is established are Japan and Hong Kong.

 Shareholders

-CLS Group is a commercial entity that is operated on a not-for-profit basis, like other financial utilities such as DTCC and Euroclear.
+CLS Group is a commercial entity that is operated on a not-for-profit basis, similarly to the Depository Trust & Clearing Corporation.
 Its shareholders have governance rights but do not gain dividend income or an increase in the value of their shares from retained earnings.
 As of 2022, CLS's website disclosed 79 banks from multiple jurisdictions as its shareholders.